Shedim

 Shedim (שֵׁדִים; singular: שֵׁד šēḏ) are spirits or demons in the Tanakh and Jewish mythology.
 Shedim do not, however, correspond exactly to the modern conception of demons as evil entities as originated in Christianity.
 While evil spirits were thought to cause maladies, shedim differed conceptually from evil spirits.
 Shedim were not considered evil demigods, but the gods of foreigners; further, they were envisaged as evil only in the sense that they were not the Hebrew god.

 They appear only twice (and in both instances in the plural) in the Tanakh, at Psalm 106:37 and Deuteronomy 32:17.
 In both instances, the text deals with child sacrifice or animal sacrifice.
-Although the word is traditionally derived from the root šwd (שוד shuḏ) that conveys the meaning of "acting with violence" or "laying waste," it was possibly a loanword from Akkadian, in which the word shedu referred to a spirit that could be either protective or malevolent.
-With the translation of Hebrew texts into Greek, under the influence of Zoroastrian dualism, "shedim" was translated into Greek as daimonia with implicit connotations of negativity.
+Although the word is traditionally derived from the root šwd (שוד shuḏ) that conveys the meaning of "acting with violence" or "laying waste", it was possibly a loanword from Akkadian, in which the word 'shedu' referred to a spirit that could be either protective or malevolent.
+With the translation of Hebrew texts into Greek, under the influence of Zoroastrian dualism, "shedim" was translated into Greek as 'daimonia' with implicit connotations of negativity.
 Later, in Judeo-Islamic culture, shedim became the Hebrew word for the jinn, conveying the morally ambivalent attitude of these beings.

 Origin

 According to one legend, the shedim are the descendants of serpents, or of demons in serpent form, in allusion to the story of the serpent in Eden, as related in Genesis.
 A second view is that they are the offspring of Lilith, from her union with Adam or other men, while a third says that God created them on the sixth day, starting to fashion their bodies but failing to complete the work because he was obliged to rest on the Sabbath.
 Even after the Sabbath, he left them as they were, in order to show that, when the Sabbath comes, all work still unfinished at the beginning of the Sabbath must afterward be viewed as complete.
 As a result, the shedim have souls like those of humans, but lack the bodies to contain them.

-Yet a fourth conception was that the shedim had their origins among the builders of the Tower of Babel - these being divided by their motivations into three groups, of which the third and worst comprised those who sought actively to wage war against God and were punished for their sacrilegious hubris by transformation into the shedim.
+Yet a fourth conception was that the shedim had their origins among the builders of the Tower of Babel – these being divided by their motivations into three groups, of which the third and worst comprised those who sought actively to wage war against God and were punished for their sacrilegious hubris by transformation into the shedim.

-Finally, the Zohar describes them as offspring of the demons Azazel and Naamah.
+Finally, the kabbalistic Zohar describes them as offspring of the demons Azazel and Naamah.

 Biblical and rabbinical texts depict shedim as demonic entities, with references such as Deuteronomy 32:17 and Psalm 106:37 suggesting sacrifices to these beings, including human sacrifices like the firstborn.
 However, the extent and details of such practices in ancient Israel remain a subject of debate among scholars.
-Hurwitz's work, citing archaeological finds and the existing rite of 'pidjon ha’ben,' supports the notion of such sacrifices, especially in the archaic period.
+Hurwitz's work, citing archaeological finds and the existing rite of 'pidjon ha'ben', supports the notion of such sacrifices, especially in the archaic period.